gandalf-network/gandalf-sdk-go/README.md

 ## EyeOfSauron

-`EyeOfSauron` completely abstracts away the complexity of authentication and interacting with GraphQL APIs.
+`EyeOfSauron` completely abstracts away the complexity of authentication and interacting with Gandalf GraphQL APIs.

 ### Installation